Takaya-Yamazato/IEICE-CS-edit/src/pages/xplore/index.md

 IEICE Transactions on Communications (EB) and IEICE Communications Express (ComEX), the English-language journals of the IEICE Communications Society, will change their paper publication platform from the current J-Stage to IEEE Xplore.

-EB will be open access journal.
+EB will be an open access journal.

 We are currently finalizing the transition schedule, Information for Authors, and the revision of publication fees.
-We will announce these changes through the IEICE Editorial Board homepage (this site), so please check back regularly for updates.
+We will announce these changes through the [IEICE Editorial Board homepage](https://www.ieice.org/cs/cs-edit/en/) (this site), so please check back regularly for updates.

-There will be no change in the publication on IEICE Transactions online, and EB and ComEX will remain available on IEICE Transactions online.
+There will be no change in the publication on [IEICE Transactions online](https://search.ieice.org/bin/index.php?category=B&lang=E&curr=1), and EB and ComEX will remain available on [IEICE Transactions online](https://search.ieice.org/bin/index.php?category=B&lang=E&curr=1).

 ---